OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 print base64.b32encode(solution)
 ```

-Note, in the latter part of the script, where the final input string is retrieved, it gives an illusion of simply reading the solution string from the memory.
+Note, in the latter part of the script where the final input string is retrieved, it gives us an illusion of simply reading the solution string from the memory.
 However, we are reading from the symbolic memory, where neither the string nor the pointer to the string actually exist.
-Actually it is the concrete value computed by the solver, and it is the same to what we can if we the program is executed to that point.
+Actually it is the concrete value computed by the solver, and it is the same value which we will get if the program is executed to that point.

-Running this script should return the following:
+Running this script should return the following output:

 ```shell
 (angr) $ python solve.py